Tim Brdaric

-Tim Thomas Brdarić (born 4 July 2000) is a German professional footballer who plays as a defender for Wattenscheid.
+Tim Thomas Brdarić (born 4 July 2000) is a German professional footballer who last played as a defender for KFC Uerdingen.

 Career

 In 2019, Brdaric trialled for American side Atlanta United.

 Before the second half of the 2020–21 season, he signed for Vllaznia in the Albanian top flight after playing for German fifth division club 1.
 FC Monheim.
 On 18 April 2021, he debuted for Vllaznia during a 6–0 win over Apolonia.
 On 18 April 2021, Brdaric scored his first goal for Vllaznia during a 6–0 win over Apolonia.

+On 4 August 2024, Brdaric joined newly-promoted Regionalliga West club KFC Uerdingen 05.
+He later terminated his contract.

 Personal life

 He is the son of former Germany international Thomas Brdaric.